Full Coverage Auto Insurance

 Question #1: What is Full Coverage Auto Insurance?

-Full Coverage refers to your auto policy when it has both liability coverage and physical damage coverage.
+Full coverage auto insurance refers to your auto policy when it has both liability coverage and physical damage coverage.
 Physical damage coverage is usually referred to as comprehensive (comp) and collision.

 Collision covers the physical damage to your vehicle in an at-fault accident.
 That means, if you run a red light and cause an accident, collision covers the busted headlight on your car – minus your deductible.